patricia-harrison/p-h/experiments/experiments.md

 ![Image](missingimage.png)

-(Insert a caption here)
+Photo of a transistor, breadboard, battery pack, BBC Micro:Bit, motor, three female to male jumper wires, fan blade, terminal connector, and a resistor.

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, I was able to learn that you can use a transistor as a sort of gate for energy to flow through.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as ......(insert something here).